Merchandising tactics for cosmetics and makeup

 CASE: Reinventing the makeup departement for a supermarket chain

 How to reinvent and revitalize a makeup departement?
 Here’s an example for the range at Système-U super and hypermarkets.
 Our team developed a boutique experience in a very feminine self-serve setting.

 display for naked products, without blister packaging, and open shelves allow shoppers to easily pick products up and help themselves

 hot now or what's new discovery zones for new cosmetics ideas and inspiration

 the shelving is made of multiple materials, including wood for a warm and comfortable image,

 vibrant colours and led-light add vitality,

 a bright, visually appealing atmosphere seducing shoppers to engage the category,

 and fully modular for evolutionary merchandising and segmentation ...

-By making this department a destination store for beauty addicts, it is a powerful weapon to differentiate itself from competing points of sale.
-The new presentation strategy has garnered double-digit growth in sales.
+By making this department a destination store for beauty fans, it is a powerful weapon to differentiate itself from competing points of sale.
+This new presentation strategy has garnered double-digit growth in sales.